boecker-lab/docs.sirius.github.io/docs/_pages/cli.md

 ```

-## PASSATUTTO: Decoy Spectra from Fragmentation Trees [Compound Tool]
+### PASSATUTTO: Decoy Spectra from Fragmentation Trees [Compound Tool]

-The `passattuto` tool allows you to compute high quality decoy spectra from
+The `passattuto` tool allows us to compute high quality decoy spectra from
 fragmentation trees provided by the `formula` tool.
-Assume your are using a
+Assume we are using a
-spectral library as input you can easily create a decoy database based
+spectral library as input us can easily create a decoy database based
 on these spectra:

 ```shell